-The broader study area supports scattered River Red-gums Eucalyptus camaldulensis and single individuals of Swamp Gum E. ovata and Yellow Box E. melliodora.
+The broader creek environs supports scattered River Red-gums Eucalyptus camaldulensis, Swamp Gum E. ovata and Yellow Box E. melliodora.
 Trees to be established along the creek corridor will therefore be planted in the following proportions: 10% Yellow Box (dry areas only), 45% Swamp Gum and 45% River Red-gum.
 The total tree cover will not exceed 10% of this environment.
 Initially it is proposed that no more than 50 trees will be planted with a view to the corridor supporting no more than 20 mature trees.